jacob-willden/video-ad-replacer/README.md

 4. Select the "manifest.json" file inside the "video-ad-replacer" folder

 (For Firefox Testing: Since Firefox can only install unsigned extensions as temporary add-ons, you will need to reload the extension each time you restart the browser.)

+### Safari (for testing purposes)

+Since Apple does not allow Safari extensions that use GPL-licensed code, I made the extension's functionality available as a user script instead.

+1. Install a user script extension for Safari through the App Store, such as Tampermonkey or Userscripts

+2. Copy the user script, available here: https://gist.github.com/jacob-willden/c0483aaf56ad48965ac2c9d0a1c350c4

+3. Paste the script into the user script extension and save it